-- $\bullet$ SMSN Unique identifier generated from values controlled by the customer.
-The unique identifier is the result of a SHA256 hashing calculation - DMS-DeviceType device type issued by DMS for the customer and provided by ACS console during initial setup. - DSN or Unique Serial Number customer provided identifier that is unique to a particular device.
-If the customer has the concept of a Device Serial Number (DSN) this can be used, otherwise a UUID is sufficient. - APID- [optional] Advertised Product ID shortened product ID delivered by DMS - BoardID-[optional] type of device build.
-Present in the MFG page.
+- SMSN Unique identifier generated from values controlled by the customer.
+The unique identifier is the result of a SHA256 hashing calculation - DMS-DeviceType device type issued by DMS for the customer. - DSN or Unique Serial Number customer provided identifier that is unique to a particular device.
+If the customer has the concept of a Device Serial Number (DSN) this can be used, otherwise a UUID is sufficient. - APID- Advertised Product ID shortened product ID delivered by DMS present in the MFG page.